guannan-git/ECE408_Project/README.md

 ### Create a GPU Implementation

 Modify `custom/new-forward.cu` to create GPU implementation of the forward convolution.
-In your template, the host code is separated in 3 parts. `conv_forward_gpu_prolog` allocates memory and copies data from host to device. `conv_forward_gpu` computes kernel dimensions and invokes kernel. `conv_forward_gpu_epilog` copies output back to host and free the device memory.
+In your template, the host code is separated in 3 parts. `conv_forward_gpu_prolog` allocates memory and copies data from host to device (Note: the device pointers given to you in this function are double pointers). `conv_forward_gpu` computes kernel dimensions and invokes kernel. `conv_forward_gpu_epilog` copies output back to host and free the device memory.
 You should implement your kernel code from Lecture 12 in `conv_forward_kernel`.

-Modify `rai_build.yml` to run with batch_size=10000 (default is 10000).
+Modify `rai_build.yml` to run with batch_size=10000.
 Run

     - /bin/bash -c "./m2"

 to use your GPU implementation.
-When it is correct, it will show the same correctness as Milestone 1.
+If your implementation is correct, it will show the same correctness as Milestone 1.
 The sum of OP times on batch_size=10000 should be approximately 170ms if you implement the basic kernel from Lecture 12 correctly.
-You must have correct accuracies and total OP time less than 340ms to earn credits on the coding part.
+You must have correct accuracies and total OP time less than 340ms to earn full credits on the coding part.
 To quicken development time, `m2.cc` takes one optional argument: the dataset size.
 See [Specifying Batch Size](#specifying-batch-size).

 ### Use Nsight-Systems and Nsight-Compute for initial Performance Results